Cultivate your Fallow ground and embrace pruning seasons

 God allows a pruning season

 Maybe you feel like your life, your soil, your garden has been dormant.
-Last year was such a challenge, I couldn’t think of much to harvest.
+This year is such a challenge, I couldn’t think of much to harvest.
 But…

 What if instead of looking at the soil as having failed us, we consider that we were in a silent season of renewal?
 Of fallow ground?